thephpleague/omnipay/README.md

 ## Example Application

-An example application is provided in the `example` directory.
+An example application is provided in the [omnipay/example](https://github.com/omnipay/example) repo.
 You can run it using PHP's built in web server (PHP 5.4+):

     $ php composer.phar update --dev
-    $ php -S localhost:8000 -t example/
+    $ php -S localhost:8000

-For more information, see the [example application directory](https://github.com/omnipay/omnipay/tree/master/example).
+For more information, see the [Omnipay example application](https://github.com/omnipay/example).

 ## Support